valkey-io/valkey-doc/commands/config-get.md

 `CONFIG GET` takes multiple arguments, which are glob-style patterns.
-Any configuration parameter matching any of the patterns are reported as a list of key-value pairs, sorted alphabetically by keys.
+Any configuration parameter matching any of the patterns are reported as a list of key-value pairs.
+In Valkey 9.0 and later, the list is sorted alphabetically by keys.
 Example:

 ```